Houses - Miscellaneous

 Natural paints and plasters for a healthy home

 Once, long ago, houses were made with natural products.
-Wood, stone, clay, straw, straw and lime were the materials used to build.
-In the long time that followed we developed, demand grew and supply diversified, finding choices for everyone.
-Unfortunately, all this happened with the gradual abandonment of natural products and the sometimes excessive use of synthetic products.
+Wood, stone, clay, straw, straw, straw, lime were the materials used to build.
+In the long time that followed we developed, demand grew and supply diversified, with something for everyone.
+Unfortunately, it all happened with the gradual abandonment of natural products and the sometimes exaggerated use of synthetics.
 Lately, however, there has been a return to natural products.
 We are starting to think more about what we eat and what we wear, as well as what furniture we buy, how we make our homes and what we finish them with.
-Wood and brick, natural plaster, lime, oils and natural waxes are starting to reappear.
-Although it seemed impossible, we now find washable paint based on lime and vegetable glue.
-I would like to talk to you about such natural products.
+Wood and brick, natural plasters, lime, oils and natural waxes are making a comeback.
+Although it seemed impossible, we now find washable paints based on lime and vegetable glues.
+These are the natural products I want to talk about next.

-Many times I have heard people say that they used eco-friendly products to paint furniture or other items because those products were water-based.
-You need to know that water-based does not necessarily mean eco-friendly.
-There are water-based products that are appreciated because they do not emit volatile organic compounds (VOCs) which is very good for the environment.
-In addition, there is no danger of fire due to their flammability.
+Many times I have heard people say that they used environmentally friendly products to paint furniture or other items because those products were water-based.
+You should know that waterborne does not necessarily mean environmentally friendly.
+There are water-based products that are popular because they do not emit volatile organic compounds (VOCs) which is very good for the environment.
+In addition, there is no danger of fire because they are flammable.

-This does not mean that they cannot also contain less healthy compounds.
-To be sure that the product does not contain dangerous substances it must be certified "eco" or "bio".
+This does not mean that they may not contain less healthy compounds.
+To be sure the product does not contain dangerous substances, it must be certified "eco" or "bio".
 The manufacturer must be as transparent as possible about the raw materials used, their source and the composition of the finished product.
-These requirements apply regardless of whether the product is food, washable paints or plasters.
+These requirements apply whether the product is food, washable paint or plaster.

-As far as the 'label' of natural is concerned, this means that the product or the raw materials from which it is made are found in nature, not created by man through a chemical process.
-If the material in question undergoes processes such as bleaching or bleaching, these are also done using natural products and the process must not result in substances that endanger human health.
+As far as the natural 'label' is concerned, this means that the product or the raw materials from which it is made are found in nature, not created by man through a chemical process.
+If the material is subjected to processes such as bleaching or bleaching, these are also done using natural products and must not result in substances that endanger human health.

 natural plasters